Literature

 of "literature," a term understood to mean a body of

-Wellek was formulating a much more articulated definition, now in The
+Wellek was formulating a better articulated definition, now in The

 Dictionary